jeffreymorganio/d3-country-bubble-chart/README.md

 ## Axes

-This project also demonstrates how to animate D3 [axes](https://github.com/d3/d3-axis) on and off the screen when selecting and de-selecing the Population circle grouping.
+This project also demonstrates how to animate D3 [axes](https://github.com/d3/d3-axis) on and off the screen when selecting and de-selecting the Population circle grouping.
 Additionally, the continent color key demonstrates how to create a color key.